Sensitivity-Based Distributed Programming for Non-Convex Optimization: Numerical evaluation

-for each agent and apply Algorithm \ref{alg:SENSI_with_neighboraffinity}.
-To illustrate the results of Theorem \ref{th:linconv}, we will inspect the convergence behavior in the neighborhood of the following three local minima $\vm x^{*|n} \in\{[0,0]\trans, -[\frac{\pi}{2},\frac{\pi}{2}]\trans,[\frac{3\pi}{2},\frac{3\pi}{2}]\trans\}$ with $f(\vm x^{*|n})=0$ for $n\in\{1,2,3\}$.
+for each agent and apply Algorithm \ref{alg:SENSI_with_neighboraffinity}, where we solve the local problems \eqref{eq:example_localNLP} via bisectioning.
+To illustrate the results of Theorem \ref{th:linconv}, we inspect the convergence behavior in the neighborhood of the following three local minima $\vm x^{*|n} \in\{[0,0]\trans, -[\frac{\pi}{2},\frac{\pi}{2}]\trans,[\frac{3\pi}{2},\frac{3\pi}{2}]\trans\}$ with $f(\vm x^{*|n})=0$ for $n\in\{1,2,3\}$.
 Note that the local minima and objective functions satisfy Assumptions \ref{ass:regularity} and~\ref{ass:compatibility}, respectively.
-Figure \ref{fig:conv_steps} shows the iteration profiles of the SBDP method for different initializations.
-The iterates marked in blue correspond to initializations that are within the theoretical convergence radius which was computed according to Remark \ref{remark:estimate_convergenceRadius}, while the iterates marked in red show initializations outside this radius.
-This shows that the practical convergence radius is often many times larger than the conservative estimate of Theorem \ref{th:linconv}.
-Furthermore, the left part of Figure \ref{fig:conv_curves} shows the convergence to the respective local minima and the right part the observed convergence rate $C^q:=\frac{\|\vm x\inds - \vm x^{q+1}\|}{\|\vm x\inds - \vm x^{q}\|}$ for the initializations within the theoretical convergence radius, i.e., those marked in blue.
+Figure~\ref{fig:conv_steps} compares SBDP iteration profiles for initializations inside (blue) and outside (red) the theoretical convergence radius from Remark~\ref{remark:estimate_convergenceRadius}, highlighting that the practical convergence region is often larger than the bound of Theorem~\ref{th:linconv}.
+Furthermore, the left part of Figure \ref{fig:conv_curves} shows the convergence to the respective local minima and the right part the empirical convergence rate $C^q:=\frac{\|\vm x\inds - \vm x^{q+1}\|}{\|\vm x\inds - \vm x^{q}\|}$ for the initializations within the theoretical convergence radius, i.e., those marked in blue.
 Specifically, they are given as $\vm x^{0|n} = \vm x^{*|n}+ [0.25,0.25]\trans$, $n=\{1,2\}$ and $\vm x^{0|3} = \vm x^{*|3}- [0.25,0.25]\trans$.
-Remarkably, the rate and order of convergence vary significantly depending on which local minimum the algorithm converges to.
+Remarkably, the rate and order of convergence vary significantly depending on which local minimum SBDP converges to.